Chuyonm1/Snapchat_Database_iOS_App/README.md

 -----
 Adding New Conversations
 -----
 At the welcome screen, select the '*Add Person*' button.
-This will take you to the Add Person screen.
+This will bring up the Add Person screen.

 At this screen, enter the name of the person and what your conversation with them is.
 Then select the '*Add Chat*' button.
 This will add your new chat to the database for you to view and